Yamavu/PicoMite_User_Manual/src/options.md

 This command must be run at the command prompt (not in a program).

 OPTION SYSTEM SPI
-CLKpin, MOSIpin, MISOpin
-or
-OPTION SYSTEM SPI
+CLKpin, MOSIpin, MISOpin <br> OPTION SYSTEM SPI DISABLE
-DISABLE

 or disable the SPI port and pins for use by system devices (SD